It's Gonna Be Me

 "It's Gonna Be Me" is a song by American boy band NSYNC.
 It was released through Jive Records, as the second single from their third studio album No Strings Attached (2000) in the United States, and as the third single from the international edition of No Strings Attached.
 The song was written by Max Martin, Andreas Carlsson, and Rami Yacoub, and produced by the latter.
-The lyrics are about a man attempting to persuade a woman to start a new relationship together as she recovers from a previous breakup.
+A pop song with a funk and R&B influence, the lyrics are about a man attempting to persuade a woman to start a new relationship together as she recovers from a previous breakup.

 "It's Gonna Be Me" debuted on the US Billboard Hot 100 at number 42, where it eventually peaked at number one for two consecutive weeks as their only song to peak at that position on that chart.
-The song was certified gold by the Recording Industry Association of America (RIAA) one month after its retail release, and was certified platinum in Australia and Canada.
+The song was certified gold by the Recording Industry Association of America (RIAA) one month after its retail release, and was certified platinum by the Australian Recording Industry Association (ARIA) and Music Canada.
 "It's Gonna Be Me" also peaked at number one in Canada, and charted in the top 10 on the UK Singles Chart, New Zealand, and Sweden music charts.

-An accompanying music video was directed by Wayne Isham, and depicts each NSYNC member as a doll inside a toy store attempting to be bought by a female customer.
+An accompanying music video, directed by Wayne Isham, debuted on MTV's Making the Video on May 21, 2000, and made its first appearance on Total Request Live on May 23, 2000.
+It depicts each NSYNC member as a doll inside a toy store, attempting to be bought by a female customer.
 NSYNC performed the song at the 2000 MTV Movie Awards and 2000 MTV Video Music Awards, and in three headlining concerts.
-"It's Gonna Be Me" was popularized as an Internet meme titled "It's Gonna Be May", after a Tumblr image of NSYNC member Justin Timberlake was posted in 2012 with the respective caption, which gained the attention of Barack Obama and Timberlake himself.
+"It's Gonna Be Me" was popularized as an Internet meme titled "It's Gonna Be May", after a Tumblr image of NSYNC member Justin Timberlake was posted by Kianna Davis in 2012 with the respective caption, which gained the attention of Barack Obama and Timberlake himself.